Linux audio

 As a veteran of community volunteering I recognise this kind of grumpiness, and suggest we just ignore it in favour of using whatever works.

-Here are two apparently-compatible backends, supported by two different teams of different aesthetics, who hate each because of their poor community process and social skills.
+Here are two apparently-compatible backends, supported by two different teams of different aesthetics, who hate each other because of their poor community process and social skills.
 I suspect they both work and are both well-intentioned.

 6 PulseAudio